davidpoweraus-sys/wizardcore/.kilocode/rules/Remember What We're Teaching.md

 When Creating the Course Pages, Remember What We're Teaching, and what the Back End Needs to Look like.
 Back end Preferably Written in GoLang, not Python

 ## Guidelines
+**RULES FOR WORKING ON TASKS**
+When working on a document, that has specific tasks.
+As tasks are completed mark them completed in the original Document.
 **Programs we'll be Teaching**
 Python for Offensive Security
 C & Assembly: The Exploit Developer's Core